Skip to main content

 What should I order at La Passagère - Hôtel Belles Rives?

 The signature dish on record is the soft esquinado cannelloni with unpasteurised cream, verbena foam and fennel.
-The Michelin guide also highlights the sea bass with marinière of shellfish and Oscietra caviar, and the Mediterranean-accented little tunny with semi-confit tomatoes.
+The Michelin guide also highlights the sea bass with marinière of shellfish and Oscietra caviar, the Mediterranean-accented little tunny with semi-confit tomatoes.
 Pastry chef Steve Moracchini's strawberry dessert with geranium and rose is noted as a finish worth staying for.
 Order the full menu rather than cherry-picking; the kitchen's Mediterranean-meets-Vendée throughline makes more sense as a progression.

 What should I wear to La Passagère - Hôtel Belles Rives?